St. Augustine Preparatory School: Athletics

-The baseball team won the Non-Public A state championship in 2011 (defeating Pope John XXIII Regional High School in the tournament finals) and 2018 (vs. Delbarton School).
+The baseball team won the Non-Public A state championship in 2011 (defeating Pope John XXIII Regional High School in the tournament finals), 2018 (vs. Delbarton School) and 2024 (vs. Delbarton).
 The 2018 team finished the season with a 26-4 record after defeating Delbarton School by a score of 1-0 in the Non-Public A playoff finals.
 The Hermits won the South Jersey Non-Public A sectional title in 2019.